maruthiprithivi/click_reference_sheet/docs/README.md

 # ClickHouse SQL Reference Documentation

-This documentation provides a comprehensive guide to ClickHouse SQL commands, organized by functionality and complexity level.
+This documentation provides a quick reference guide to ClickHouse SQL commands, organized by functionality and complexity level.

 ## 📁 Directory Structure